openapi-processor/openapi-processor-intellij/README.md

 <br/><br/>

 * automatically selects the json schema of the `mapping.yaml` to provide editing support (autocompletion & validation).
 Note that the `openapi-processor-mapping: v[x]` line in the `mapping.yaml` is used to detect it.
-* marks the `mapping.yaml` with an openapi-processor icon to separate it from the openapi yaml file(s)
+* marks the `mapping.yaml` with an openapi-processor icon to separate it from the openapi yaml file(s) (includes new ui icon)
 * navigate from the `package-name` configuration in the `mapping.yaml` to the package with the generated sources (if the target package exists).
-* navigate from an endpoint `path` mapping to the generated interface method.
+* navigate from an endpoint `path` mapping in the `mapping.yaml` to the generated interface method (via a standard interface icon).
-* navigate from OpenAPI path to the generated endpoint interface method (since 2024.1).
+* navigate from an OpenAPI endpoint `path` to the generated endpoint interface methods (via a standard interface icon).
 <br/><br/>
 <!-- Plugin description end -->